 The Jainists celebrate the festival as the day when Mahavira, the last spiritual teacher on earth, reached enlightenment.
 Buddhists celebrate Diwali as the day Emperor Ashoka converted to Buddhism.

 The Sikhs celebrate the festival to remember the day of the return of Guru Har Gobind Ji from the prison of Jahangir along with some Hindu gurus.
-These make Diwali rich in culture and is known as the mother of celebrations.

 Now let’s see what makes each day special in every Diwali season